Mott transition in two-band fermion model with on-site Coulomb repulsion: Half-filled Hubbard model for various dimensions

-At T=0K nontrivial solution for $\lambda$ follows from equation $\frac{1}{\text{U}}=\sum_k \frac{1}{2\sqrt{\varepsilon^2_d (\text{k})+\lambda^2}}$.
-In the $\text{U}\to \infty$ limit the gap is given by $\Delta =\text{U}$, since $\Delta=2\lambda$ (see in Figs \ref {fig:1}, as an illustration), the result does not depend on the dimension of the lattice.
+At T=0K nontrivial solution for $\lambda$ follows from equation $\frac{1}{{U}}=\frac{1}{N}\sum_k \frac{1}{2\sqrt{\varepsilon^2_d ({k})+\lambda^2}}$.
+In the ${U}\to \infty$ limit the gap is given by $\Delta ={U}$, since $\Delta=2\lambda$ (see in Figs 1, as an illustration), the result does not depend on the dimension of the lattice.

-In the case of the Hubbard chain we can calculate the weak coupling limit $\text{U}\to 0$.
-We obtain the following expression for the gap $\Delta\simeq G \exp(-2\pi/\text{U})$, where the pre-exponential factor $G$ is determined by the integration region on $\text{k}$ near the Fermi energy ($\mu =0$).
-According to exact solutions of the Hubbard \cite{LW, AA} and Heisenberg \cite{G} chains the fermion spectra are gapped at half-filling for arbitrary on-site repulsion in the Hubbard chain and in the case of strong coupling in the Heisenberg chain \cite{G,AA1}.
-We can compare this result with the asymptotic expression at $\text{U}\to 0$ for the gap $8\sqrt{\text{U}}/\pi \exp(-2\pi/\text{U})$ \cite{LW,AA} (see in Fig \ref{fig:2}a)).
+In the case of the Hubbard chain we can calculate the weak coupling limit ${U}\to 0$.
+We obtain the following expression for the gap $\Delta\simeq G \exp(-2\pi/{U})$, where the pre-exponential factor $G$ is determined by the integration region on ${k}$ near the Fermi energy ($\mu =0$).
+According to exact solutions of the Hubbard chain $\Delta = \frac{16}{{U}} \int_1^\infty d{x} \frac{\sqrt{{x}^2-1}}{\sinh(2\pi{x} /{U})}$ \cite{LW,AA} and Heisenberg chain \cite{G} the fermion spectra are gapped at half-filling for arbitrary on-site repulsion in the Hubbard chain and in the case of strong coupling in the Heisenberg chain \cite{G,AA1}.
+We can compare this result with the asymptotic expression at ${U}\to 0$ for the gap $8\sqrt{{U}}/\pi \exp(-2\pi/{U})$ \cite{LW,AA} (see in Fig 2a).

-A quantum phase transition between metal and insulator states occurs at critical value of the on-site Hubbard interaction $\text{U}_c$, when the gap opens in the fermion spectrum.
-In Figs \ref{fig:2}b) and \ref{fig:2}c) we present results of numerical simulations for the gap in the spectrum of square and cubic lattices, respectively.
-Numerics performed supports numerical calculations, that in 2D and 3D Hubbard model the gap in the spectrum opens at a finite value of the on-site Hubbard interaction, numerical calculation gives the following values $\text{U}_c=0.3$ for square and $\text{U}_c=1$ for cubic lattices.
+In 2D and 3D model a quantum phase transition between metal and insulator states occurs at critical value of the on-site Hubbard interaction ${U}_c$, when the gap opens in the fermion spectrum.
+In Figs 2b, 2c we present results of numerical simulations for the gap in the spectrum of square and cubic lattices, respectively.
+Nontrivial solution for $\lambda$ (2) determines the value of the gap in the fermion spectrum.
+Numerics performed supports numerical calculations, that in 2D and 3D Hubbard model the gap in the spectrum opens at a finite value of the on-site Hubbard interaction, numerical calculation gives the following values ${U}_c=0.3$ for square and ${U}_c=1$ for cubic lattices.
+Should be noted that, as in all numerical calculations, the value of $U_c$ increases with an increase in the dimension of the system.
+This is understandable at least because this increases the number of nearest neighbors or the band width.
+The calculated values of $U_c$ are less that numerical values of $U_c=2$ \cite {1} and $U_c=6$ \cite {3a}, as noted above.